Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 Research Project (1): | Brain & Language |

 Project Description: | Using a team-science approach, this project examines the neural basis of language learning and processing.
-Students will work closely with researchers to conduct a literature review, brainstorm ideas for specific experiments, collect data for ongoing experiments, and/or analyse existing data.
+Students will work closely with a member of the lab to conduct a literature review, brainstorm ideas for specific experiments, collect data on experiments that are ongoing, and/or analyze existing data.

 For students who have a strong background in this area of research, additional responsibilities may be assigned such as participating in MRI and EEG experiments.
-Students with appropriate experience may also have the opportunity to work with special populations such as children with autism and dyslexia.
-Interested students are encouraged to familiarise themselves with journal papers published by the research group (brain.cuhk.edu.hk) and discuss specific project details at the first meeting with the host researchers considering students’ background and interests, as well as the lab’s latest focus. |
+For some projects, students with the appropriate background may work with special populations such as children with autism and dyslexia.
+Specific duties will be assigned at the first meeting after discussing the students’ backgrounds and interests, as well as the lab’s current needs.
+Students are encouraged to familiarize themselves with journal papers published by our group (brain.cuhk.edu.hk). |

 Research Project (2): | Foreign Language Learning |

-Project Description: | The project concerns how foreign languages are learned and the factors that influence learning success by studying classroom learners and/or artificial language learning in the lab.
-Students will work closely with a member of the lab to conduct a literature review, brainstorm ideas for specific experiments, collect data of experiments that are ongoing, and/or analyze existing data.
+Project Description: | The project concerns how foreign languages are learned and the factors influencing learning success by studying classroom learners and/or artificial language learning in the lab.
+Students will work closely with a member of the lab to conduct a literature review, brainstorm ideas for specific experiments, collect data on experiments that are ongoing, and/or analyze existing data.
 Students may also work with other members of the lab.
-Specific duties will be assigned at the first meeting after a discussion of the students’ background and interests, as well as the lab’s current needs.
-Students are encouraged to familiarize themselves with journal papers published by our group (brain.cuhk.edu.hk). |

 Research Project (3): | Infant Speech Perception & Language Development |

 Project Description: | In this project, students will participate in an ongoing cohort study to identify early predictors of language and cognitive development.
 300 infants are being longitudinally studied for up to 5 years.
-Students will work closely with researchers to conduct a literature review, brainstorm ideas for specific experiments, collect data for ongoing experiments, and/or analyse existing data.
+Students will work closely with a member of the lab to conduct a literature review, brainstorm ideas for specific experiments, collect data on experiments that are ongoing, and/or analyze existing data.

 (In alphabetical order of CUHK department and surname of supervisor)